joehannaC/online-enrollment-system/README.md

 apps/api-gateway/.env
 ```

-Format / Structure of .env can be found in .env.example
+Format / Structure of .env can be found in apps/README.md

 ## Auth Service Environment